Sending SMS Messages with Python: A Step-by-Step Guide

 As a final note, here are key considerations ensuring that SMS broadcasts goes smoothly:

-This overview touches on the essentials of SMS messaging via GatewayAPI.
+This overview touched on the essentials of SMS messaging via GatewayAPI.
 For an in-depth guide, consult our documentation.

 For a video step-by-step walkthrough, check out our YouTube video, where my colleague demonstrates Python-based messaging, mirroring the guidance in this blog post.